UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 ---

-Perhaps we wanted the entire `Comments` column in uppercase.
+Perhaps we wanted the entire `Comments` column in upper case.
 We can use `.assign()` and `.upper` paired with `.str` to transform the column.

 ``` python